JulioCz36/Proyecto-Final-POO/README.md

-# 🏎️ Run or Die - Proyecto Final de POO
+# 🏎️ Run or Die – Final Project for OOP

-Videojuego de carreras en 2D desarrollado como proyecto final para una materia de Programación Orientada a Objetos.
-Fue elegido para aplicar todos los contenidos vistos en la cursada.
+2D racing video game developed as the final project for an Object-Oriented Programming course.
+It was chosen to apply all the concepts learned during the semester.

-## 🎯 Objetivo
+## 🎯 Objective

-Competir entre dos jugadores en 2 circuitos distintos (en codigo hay 4).
-El jugador con el **mejor promedio de tiempo total** en las 2 carreras es el ganador.
-Si logra un buen tiempo, podrá ingresar al **Top 10** del ranking, que se guarda en un archivo.
+Compete between two players on 2 different circuits (there are 4 in the code).
+The player with the best total average time over the 2 races wins.
+If they achieve a good time, they can enter the Top 10 ranking, which is saved to a file.

 ## 🎮 Mecánicas del juego

-- **2 jugadores**:
+- **2 players**:
-  - Jugador 1: Flechas (`↑ ↓ ← →`)
+  - Player 1: Arrow keys (`↑ ↓ ← →`)
-  - Jugador 2: Teclas `W A S D`
+  - Player 2: Keys `W A S D`
-- **Colisiones** entre autos
-- **Zonas fuera de pista**: reducen la velocidad
+- **Collisions** between cars
+- **Off-track zones**:  reduce speed
-- **Checkpoints** para registrar vueltas
+- **Checkpoints** to register laps
-- **Sistema de cronómetro** por carrera
+- **Lap timer** for each race

-## ⚙️ Contenidos aplicados de la materia
+## ⚙️ Course Content Applied

-- ✅ Punteros
+- ✅ Pointers
-- ✅ Programación orientada a objetos
+- ✅ Object-Oriented Programming
-- ✅ Sobrecarga de operadores
+- ✅ Operator overloading
-- ✅ Archivo binario
+- ✅ Binary file handling
 - ✅ Templates
 - ✅ STL (vector, sort, etc.)

-## ▶️ Cómo ejecutar
+## ▶️ How to Run

-1. Descargar la carpeta "Instalador".
-2. Dentro encontrarás todos los archivos necesarios y un archivo ejecutable (`RunOrDie.exe`).
-3. Ejecutá el `.exe` directamente para jugar.
-   No requiere instalación ni configuración adicional.

-> ⚠️ Asegurate de no mover ni borrar los archivos que acompañan al ejecutable, ya que el juego depende de ellos para funcionar correctamente.
+1. Download the "Installer" folder.
+2. Inside, you’ll find all the necessary files and an executable file (`RunOrDie.exe`).
+3. Run the `.exe` directly to play.
+  No installation or additional configuration required.

+> ⚠️Make sure not to move or delete the files that come with the executable, as the game depends on them to function properly.

 ## 👨‍💻 Autor

-- **JulioCZ**
+**JulioCZ** - Computer Engineering
-- 2° Cuatrimestre – Año 2023
-- Ingeniería en Informática